The ultimate insider’s guide to Lisbon

 Guide to Lisbon: Neighborhoods

 Baixa & Chiado: It’s commonly known as the “downtown” among the locals since it’s the heart of the city.
-Mostly tourists stay in this area as this place is full of hotels and hostels.
+More commonly tourists stay in this area as this place is full of hotels and hostels.

 Príncipe Real: One of the most charming neighborhoods of Lisbon and extends north to Bairro Alto.
-It’s generally quiet and has really beautiful gardens and parks.
+It’s generally quiet and has gorgeous gardens and parks.

 Alfama: Personally, I consider Alfama the most beautiful neighborhood in Lisbon!
 It’s a very historic district and one of the few that survived the earthquake of the 18th century.
 Even if it’s beautiful, I wouldn’t recommend staying here as the transportation is quite bad and the tram 28 is usually packed with tourists.